 Stories We Haven't Shared

 Stories We Haven't Shared℠, hosted by Shanti Joy Gold, helps underrepresented / marginalized individuals navigate the extra layers of complexity they encounter within the career landscape.
 Whether you're seeking guidance in your career, or you’re an ally looking to deepen your understanding, this podcast offers a space for learning and connection.
 As a professional coach, 30-year corporate warrior and member of the LGBTQIA+ community, Shanti Joy Gold understands the unique challenges faced by those who feel like outsiders in their careers.
-Every other week, you'll hear stories from individuals who have navigated their careers from the margins - and the allies who support them.
+You'll hear stories from individuals who have navigated their careers from the margins - and the allies who support them.
 Guests share their experiences with and insights on the intersectionality of race, ethnicity, gender, sexual orientation, neurodiversity, physical ability, age and military veteran status.
 Learn more about Shanti Joy Gold and Stories We Haven't Shared at https://storieswehaventshared.com

 Episodes